 The Berry curvatures are important to transport properties.
-Here, we show the temperature dependence of thermal Hall conductivity with different Chern numbers in Fig. \ref {Fig:ThermalHall}, the thermal Hall conductivity obtained using the particle-hole symmetric BdG bands is given by\cite{smrcka1977transport,vafek2001quasiparticle,cvetkovic2015berry}
+The anomalous thermal Hall conductivity is related to the Berry curvatures through the formula\cite{smrcka1977transport,vafek2001quasiparticle,cvetkovic2015berry,PhysRevLett.126.187001},

 where $f(E_{n\textbf{k}},T)=1/(e^{E_{n\textbf{k}}/T}+1)$ is the Fermi-Dirac distribution at temperature $T$, $f'$ is its derivative with respect to $E_{n\textbf{k}}$, $E_{n\textbf{k}}$ and $\Omega_{n\textbf{k}}$ are energy and the Berry curvature in momentum space with the energy band index $n$, respectively.
-We find that the low-temperature limit of the thermal Hall conductivity is determined by the Chern number and the universal value\cite{PhysRevLett.126.187001} of $\kappa_0=\pi C_1k_B^2T/6\hbar$.
+We show the temperature dependence of anomalous thermal Hall conductivity with different Chern numbers in Fig. \ref {Fig:ThermalHall}.
+We find that the low-temperature limit of the thermal Hall conductivity is determined by the Chern number and the universal value of $\kappa_0=\pi k_B^2T/6\hbar$.
 In the high-temperature limit, the thermal Hall conductivity gradually decays to zero.
 We particularly note that the thermal Hall conductivity is non-vanishing even for zero Chern numbers.
 As shown in Fig. \ref {Fig:ThermalHall}(a), the thermal Hall conductivity is actually in the same order as those for nonzero Chern numbers at finite temperatures.
-The reason for the significant thermal Hall conductivity in the topological trivial regime is well understood from the Berry curvature distribution shown in Fig. \ref{Fig:Berry}(e).
-The Berry curvatures are comparable to the topological nontrivial regions even though their summation gives a zero Chern number.
+The reason for the significant thermal Hall conductivity in the topologically trivial regime is well understood from the Berry curvature distribution shown in Fig. \ref{Fig:Berry}(e).
+The Berry curvatures are comparable to the topologically nontrivial regions even though their summation gives a zero Chern number.
 These transport signals are experimentally measurable and would provide information for both the Chern number and the Berry curvatures of topological superconducting systems.